sebadob/rauthy/README.md

 ### Highly Available

 Even though it makes extensive use of caching, you can run it in HA mode.
-It uses its own embedded distributed HA cache called [redhac](https://crates.io/crates/redhac), which cares about cache eviction on remote hosts.
+It creates its own embedded HA cache using [Hiqlite](https://github.com/sebadob/hiqlite).
 You can choose between a *SQLite* for single instance deployments and a *Postgres*, if you need HA.
-MySQL support might come in the future.

 ### Admin UI + User Account Dashboard